Thanks for stopping by to learn how to dehydrate garlic. It's easy when you use Elephant, often called Mammoth Garlic!

 Garlic!" :-)

 Garlic grows best in full sun and well-drained soil.
 Garlic prefers soil that is high in organic matter.
-Garlic plants should be spaced 4 to 6 inches apart.
-Garlic is typically harvested in the summer or early fall.
+The plants should be spaced 4 to 6 inches apart and is typically harvested in the summer or early fall.

 Garlic is ready to harvest when the leaves start to yellow and the bulbs begin to form.
 To harvest, lift the garlic plants out of the ground with a garden fork.